apache/incubator-airflow/contribute/CONTRIBUTE-CODE.rst

    * Find the test class where you should add tests.
 For the example ticket, this is `test_email.py <https://github.com/apache/airflow/blob/master/tests/utils/test_email.py>`__.

-   * Make sure your fork's master is synced with Apache Airflow's master before you create a branch.
-See `How to sync your fork <#how-to-sync-your-fork>`_ for details.

-   * Create a local branch for your development.
-Make sure to use latest ``apache/master`` as base for the branch.
-See `How to Rebase PR <#how-to-rebase-pr>`_ for some details on setting up the ``apache`` remote.
-Note, some people develop their changes directly in their own ``master`` branches - this is OK and you can make PR from your master to ``apache/master`` but we recommend to always create a local branch for your development.
-This allows you to easily compare changes, have several changes that you work on at the same time and many more.
-     If you have ``apache`` set as remote then you can make sure that you have latest changes in your master by ``git pull apache master`` when you are in the local ``master`` branch.
-If you have conflicts and want to override your locally changed master you can override your local changes with ``git fetch apache; git reset --hard apache/master``.

    * Modify the class and add necessary code and unit tests.